“Make a joyful noise unto the Lord, all ye lands.

 This year our garden is again being opened to neighbors in our community as well as FBC people who would like to have their own plot.
 Some of all produce grown goes to the Hts.
 Hunger Center.
 Come and help get things started.
 Gardening experience is not needed.
 Please bring garden gloves.

-Project Leader: Toboli SamYellowe (meet at the Garden)
+Project Leaders: Toboli SamYellowe & Aaron Oliver (meet at the Garden).

-Project designed for: 6-8 people; older children, youth and adults
+Project designed for: 6-10 people; older children, youth, and adults.

 WHITE CROSS BANDAGES